 Side-by-side head-to-heads on the accessories riders actually cross-shop - specs, fit, weather-proofing, and which one to pick for your kind of riding.

-Two Italian race-saddle legends with very different shapes: the long, flat Fizik Arione versus the short-nose, cut-out Selle Italia SLR Boost.
-Sit-bone width and how much you move on the saddle tell you which one will fit.
+Two Italian race-saddle legends with very different shapes: the long, flat Fizik Arione R3 versus the wider, channel-cut Selle Italia SLR Boost.
+Sit-bone width and how much you move on the saddle decide which one fits.

 Fizik Fizik Arione R3vsSelle Italia Selle Italia SLR Boost